-Value added greater significant role in tax plays revenue mobilization/generation in Nepal.
-The reason behind this is that VAT system is transparent, broaden tax base and discourage tax evasion.
+Value added role significant in tax plays greater revenue mobilization/generation in Nepal.
+The reason behind this is that VAT system is transparent, with broaden tax base that discourage tax evasion.
 So it is needless to say that VAT is the most important sources of the government revenue.
-VAT is a most scientific, innovative and powerful tax with built in quality of universal application for both developed and developing economics.
-The biggest virtue of VAT is that is revenue. buoyant and highly instrumental for resource mobilization especially in an economy with acute shortage of resource.
-VAT would make it possible to broaden the tax base, eliminate tax cascading, create an investment friendly tax system, have a simple and modern tax system that exempted and finally increase revenue.
+VAT is the most scientific, innovative and powerful tax instrument with builtin quality of universal application for both developed and developing economics.
+The biggest virtue of VAT is revenue which is buoyant and highly instrumental for resource mobilization especially in an economy with acute shortage of resource.
+VAT would make it possible to broaden the tax base, eliminate tax cascading, create an investment friendly tax system, has a simple and modern tax system that finally increase revenue.
 This is a matter of great pride that the Nepal has entered in to a major global tax system with the introduction of VAT.
-As we have just getting the membership of WTO.
-We shall need to decrees our customs of WTO, we shall need to decrease our customs duties drastically.
+As we are about to get the membership of WTO, we shall need to decrease our custom duties drastically.
 Custom duties are being curtailed in worldwide span in order to accept liberalization policy.
 Excise duty in Nepal is severely limited due to the contraction of industrial activities throughout the nation in recent years.
 Under such condition, we can not collect more revenue from income tax, customs duty and excise duty.
 Consumption based tax is only an alternative to collect more revenue, which directly helps to increase domestic resources for development works.
 One of the base of Nepalese tax system is VAT.
-It is based on consumption related indirect taxes do not maintain equity norms but they can be considered as one of the reliable sources of revenue generation.
+It is based on consumption related indirect taxes which do not maintain equity norms but they can be considered as one of the reliable sources of revenue generation.
 Furthermore, this will help reduce the burden of our foreign debt, and will provide a great relief to our future generation.
 There is no doubt on the fact that VAT, in long run, will help to make Nepalese economy stronger.
 In this sense, the successful implementation of VAT system has a greater significance as well as importance in Nepal.

-The issue, however, today is not whether VAT or no VAT but now to make the implementation of VAT more effectiveness and efficient.
+The issue, however, today is not whether VAT or NO VAT but how to make the implementation of VAT more effectiveness and efficient.
 It is not matter that VAT should be removed but the implementation aspect of VAT must be managed and enhanced, VAT regime is extremely challenging in a burgeoning economy like Nepal where, with long open border, a large segment of the economy is yet to be magnetized.
 Resistance from the business community, ignorance of general people and the lack of full support and commitments from the politicians and government officials forced the authority responsible for implanting VAT to make compromises on various aspects of VAT which has weakened the process of its implantation right from the beginning.
 The attitude of businessmen and the tax administration also appear hostile to the effective implementation of VAT in Nepal.
-The culture of doing business without maintaining proper books of accounts or maintaining multiple sets of books of accounts has made implementation of VAT difficult.
+The culture of doing business without maintaining proper books of accounts or maintaining multiple sets of books of accounts have made implementation of VAT difficult.
 The problem is further intensified due to lack of culture of issuing and receiving bills at the point of sale and purchase, negative behavior of tax officials and lack of sense of accountability in the government and political parties.
 It is a big challenge to resolve these problems.
 Apparently, VAT can not deliver the intended results unless these problems are addressed seriously.